This Cranberry Compote is the perfect side dish for your holiday table. A popular dish because of its tart flavor and festive color.

 How do you make compote?

-Add cranberries, grapes, sugar, and water in a saucepan over medium-high heat.
-Bring to a boil, then reduce the heat and let it simmer until most of the cranberries have popped and the grapes are falling apart; this should take 10 to 15 minutes.
+Add cranberries, grapes, sugar, and water to a saucepan over medium-high heat.
+Bring to a boil, then reduce the heat and let it simmer until most of the cranberries have popped and the grapes are falling apart, 10 to 15 minutes.

 Let the compote cool to room temperature, stirring until it is fully combined.